jbuedel/FSharp.Intro.Presentation/PITCHME.md

 But I picked it for this series because:

+* The core syntax, called ml, is easy to follow.
 * Many of the features overlap with other languages.
-* The core syntax, called ml, is easy to follow.
-* We're already using F# in one project.

 ---